steph72/fcio-tutorial/docs/README.md

 Imagine you're implementing a classic graphical adventure game with graphics on top and text below.
 Now, wouldn't it be nice to be able to scroll and clear the text area without touching the graphics area?

 No problem, because here's a secret: Every character is output inside the current text window.
-After initializing *FCIO*, the text window spans the whole screen.
+After initializing *fcio*, the text window spans the whole screen.
 But we can easily define a custom window with

 `textwin *fc_makeWin(byte x0, byte y0, byte width, byte height)`